BigDogEnergy/discordBot/grace.md

 3. Players acquire grace by donating epic (purple) items to the guild
     - If the player instead chooses to donate the item to the guild, they will receive 1 grace
     - Players choosing to donate Weekly Arch Boss items will receive 3 grace
+4. Players can acquire grace by completing surveys/polls that are requested from leadership
-4. Players can utilize their grace on donated items
+5. Players can utilize their grace on donated items
     - If multiple players want an item, the player with more grace can use their amount to receive it first